Skip to content

 • Clean UI: List of files with individual download buttons

-• 1-hour retention: Files available for 1 hour from creation (hardcoded)
+• 1-hour retention: Files automatically deleted 1 hour after creation

-• Automatic cleanup: Files older than 1 hour removed every hour
+• Automatic cleanup: Runs on startup and every hour

 Working with Libraries